hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 -------------------------
 Deploying django project is topic for longer tutorial then is this.
 So I'll make it as small as possible.

-If you've just developed django project with test server, it mades a tons of things for you without any notices.
-In reality it's not as easy - everything isn't done automaticaly and django is prepared for that - but you need to *activate* this futures, since it's not by default.
+If you've just developed django project with test server, it makes a tons of things for you without any notices.
+In reality it's not as easy - everything isn't done automatically and django is prepared for that - but you need to *activate* this futures, since it's not by default.

 Directories
 ***********